How to use your Lay-Z-Spa in winter

 If you are only going to occasionally use your Lay-Z-Spa throughout the winter months it might be best to turn off the heat.
 Keep your chemicals topped up, lid on and Freeze Shield™ will ensure your water and pump don’t freeze.
 Set your desired temperature a day or two before you plan on using it and the rapid heating system will heat your water.

 Setting up your Lay-Z-Spa to use in winter

 If it is 10°C or less outside, keep everything indoors at room temperature for at least 2 hours prior to setup.
-Next, inflate the liner indoors, then take it to your desired position outside, fill with water from the hot tap (saves on heating up time!), and attach the pump.
+Next, inflate the liner indoors, then take it to your desired position outside.
+To save on heating up time, fill with water from the hot tap (ensure the water is no hotter than 40°C and that you have added a thin layer of cold water to the spa first), and attach the pump.

 If you can, set up your Lay-Z-Spa on a raised platform, like decking or decking tiles, to keep it off the cold hard floor which will suck the heat out from the base.
 We also recommend you insulate the base with one of the Lay-Z-Spa floor mats.

 Position your hot tub in a sheltered location preferably with a cover or a roof.
 This reduces wind chill and protects from the elements.
 Many year-round Lay-Z-spa users tend to place their hot tub in a customised shed or solid gazebo or sometimes build fully custom surrounds.
 Get inspiration from our Pinterest board.

 If you don’t have a pump with Freeze Shield™, leave your pump on at a slightly lower temperature (or 40°C, it's up top you) and have the filter on.
 This will maintain a constant temperature and is the most energy-efficient way of keeping the Lay-Z-Spa running.
 Simply increase the temperature before you want to use your Lay-Z-Spa.